DigitalHumanitiesCraft/crown/README.md

 At the heart of the project is a detailed examination of the physical characteristics of the crown, including all its different parts and components, such as its gemstone settings, wires and plates.
 We will call these components `crown:Object`.
 Advanced methods such as Raman spectroscopy, µ-XRF analysis, 3D digital microscopy and others are key to these studies.
 They provide insights into the physical composition of the different materials in each component, and thus into the working techniques and the condition of the crown.

 The project also examines the history of the crown.
 This includes studying the inscriptions, analysing stylistic features within their historical periods, and considering how the crown has been depicted in historical records.
-The study also looks at the design and decoration of the crown from a symbolic point of view, in order to understand its significance as an emblem of divine authority.
-For this reason, additional sources on the crown and its history are also included in the project.
+For this reason, additional sources on the crown and its history are also included in the project (text, image, etc.).
 All these sources, from charters to images and physical objects, are summarised as `crown:AdditionalMaterial`.

 ### CLARIAH-AT: “Sharing the CROWN – Establishing a Workflow from Collection Data to Linked Research Data”

-The project, supported by CLARIAH-AT, aims to improve the accessibility and reusability of museum research data through improved data creatin workflows.
+The project, supported by CLARIAH-AT, aims to improve the accessibility and reusability of museum research data through improved data creation workflows.
 Due to the complexity and historical value of the Crown, the project addresses the difficulties of handling, analysing and disseminating specialised research data resulting from cross-disciplinary studies of the Crown.

 Its primary objective is to establish best practice for transforming data from The Museum System (TMS) into data that is Findable, Accessible, Interoperable and Reusable (FAIR).
 This process goes beyond traditional data management to address the complex needs of museum research, which often lacks standard data capture and standardisation methods.
 A critical part of this effort is the creation of a structured RDF data and lightweight application ontology, based on the principles of the [CIDOC Conceptual Reference Model (CIDOC-CRM)](https://www.cidoc-crm.org).
 This ontology acts as a structure for linking data points to controlled vocabularies and Wikidata, adding a semantic layer.

 The project consists of several key tasks and packages, such as developing a domain-specific application ontology, converting the TMS data into a Linked Open Data (LOD) and FAIR RDF dataset, semantically enriching the data by aligning it with resources such as Wikidata, and creating a prototype in [GAMS](https://gams.uni-graz.at/) for accessing the data.
-These steps are designed to address the unique challenges of managing complex research data in the museum environment, from initial data modelling to the final analysis and presentation of linked research data.

 ### Overview of the Workflow